LariVille/pygafi/README.md

 Run `differed_galaxy.py` and it will generate `differed.txt` containing all the hash differences between the two outputs.

+Do not rename or move `differed.txt` until you finished using Pygafi.

 ## Extract modified data

 Finally, make sure the modified file system is still connected to the device and run `generate.py`.